The Best Lightweight Vacuum Cleaners for Elderly People of 2023

 Best For Carpet

-The Best Lightweight Vacuum Cleaners for Elderly Option: Shark Vertex Ultra Lightweight Cordless Stick
+Shark IZ462H Vertex Ultra Lightweight Cordless Stick

-Stick vacuums such as the Shark Vertex Stick work well in homes with large area rugs or wall-to-wall carpeting.
+Stick vacuums such as the Shark Vertex Ultra work well in homes with large area rugs or wall-to-wall carpeting.
 Its DuoClean Powerfins maintain continuous contact with the surfaces, so it also can be used on hardwood floors.
 It fits under low furniture like an entertainment center or side table.

 Those with allergies may want to consider this vacuum because it contains a HEPA filter and an anti-allergen complete seal.
 The filter and seal mean that dust, dander, and other allergens stay trapped in the vacuum, making the air cleaner.